Article

 Operational efficiency has a determinant impact on results, but when it comes to growing towards achieving next-level performance, tactical and strategic planning should also be called into question.

-It is not enough to build high-performance warehouses if the fulfillment network behind is too complex, rigid in responding to demand and driven by low-accuracy forecasts.
-For a global optimization, the logistical network must focus on avoiding common empty, wasteful runs that lead to over costs.
+It is not enough to build high-performance warehouses if the fulfillment network behind is too complex, rigid in responding to demand, and driven by low-accuracy forecasts.
+For global optimization, the logistics network must focus on eliminating empty, wasteful runs that contribute to unnecessary costs.

-Traditional behaviors of decentralized, manual planning, low pallets’ height and excess paperwork must be replaced by a fully Lean breakthrough model based on: redesigning the whole network to streamline the macro flows through hubs’ strategic location, capillary distribution and intermodal, scalable fleet, reducing the chain Lead Time with a full-empty freight system and flexible, accurate delivery windows, decreasing transportation waste by promoting backhauling trips and minimizing reverse logistics.
+Traditional practices, such as decentralized manual planning, low pallet heights, and excessive paperwork, must be replaced with a lean, breakthrough model.
+This model focuses on redesigning the entire network to streamline macro flows through strategically located hubs, capillary distribution, and an intermodal, scalable fleet.
+It also aims to reduce lead times with a full-empty freight system and flexible, accurate delivery windows, while cutting transportation waste by promoting backhauling trips and minimizing reverse logistics.

 Accurate transportation execution

-Transport optimization initiatives should be raised to prevent these drawbacks to ensure increased service levels and high occupation rates.
+To prevent these drawbacks, transport optimization initiatives should be raised to ensure increased service levels and high occupation rates.
 First, one needs to accurately predict sales and volumes in the medium term, based on flexible forecasting algorithms and real demand.
-Then, capacity planning is summoned, meaning right resource sizing to respond to needs, load leveling to preserve efficiency and order cut-off setting.
-Finally, the transportation execution itself is called through routing design algorithms, vehicle and crew scheduling and volume integration.
+Then, capacity planning is summoned, which involves the right resource sizing to respond to needs, load levelling to preserve efficiency, and setting order cut-off points.
+Finally, the transportation execution itself is called, through routing design algorithms, vehicle and crew scheduling, and volume integration.

 Continuous operation control

 No one will get the most out of the above measures if no monitoring process is built in.
-Although commonly neglected, the traditional episodic and reactive course of action never made it possible for any organization to be successful.
+Although commonly neglected, the traditional episodic and reactive approach has never enabled any organization to achieve success.

 By setting up performance review dynamics driven by shopfloor data, employees will become more comfortable with data and performance monitoring.
 This will help the teams to work towards a common goal and will open the possibility of performance-based pay.